8 Confessions of an Introvert Living in a World Made for Extroverts

 An introvert makes some heartfelt confessions.

-Being an introvert in a world that generally only works smoothly if you’re an extrovert can be extremely difficult.
-You’re expected to perform well in large groups, to frequently socialize, to speak up confidently, and to be outgoing.
-Being expected to do all that when you’re a highly introverted person (me!) is at times mentally and also physically straining.
+It’s difficult being an introvert in a world that only works smoothly if you’re an extrovert.
+You’re expected to perform well in large groups, socialize often, speak up loudly, and be outgoing.
+As a highly introverted person, I get mentally and physically fatigued doing all of those things on a daily basis.

-Here are eight heartfelt confessions about me as a highly introverted person.
+Here are eight things I wish people knew about me as an extreme introvert who also experiences social anxiety.
 Fellow “quiet ones,” can you relate?

-1. If I come across as rude, it’s probably because I’m uncomfortable.
+1. If I come across as rude, it’s not that I don’t like you.
+I’m probably just uncomfortable.

-It’s easy for others to assume that I don’t like people because I don’t talk or smile much when I first meet someone.
-It’s never my intention to be rude or cold, it’s just that there are a thousand things running through my head at the moment, like, “What should I say?”
+Some assume that I don’t like people because I don’t talk or smile much when I first meet them.
+It’s never my intention to be rude or cold, it’s just that there are a thousand things running through my head at the moment: “What should I say?”
 “What do you think of me?” and “Do I look like a hot mess right now?”
 And so on.

-I’m quiet around the people I don’t know well, but that doesn’t mean I don’t like them.
-I’m just very uncomfortable when meeting new people.
+I’m quiet around the people I don’t know well, but that doesn’t necessarily mean I don’t like them.
+As an extreme introvert, I’m just uncomfortable when meeting new people.
 Honestly, sometimes just being around new people overwhelms me and I freeze up.

-For my extroverted friends, it’s easy for them to chat with strangers and make new friends at a moment’s notice.
+It’s easy for my extroverted friends to chat with strangers and make new friends at practically a moment’s notice.
 But for me, it’s like I need a month in advance to mentally prepare!
-And even if I did get informed earlier, I would still probably not be ready when the day actually came.
+And even if I did get that advanced notice, when the day arrived, I probably still would not feel ready.

 2. I love being alone but I hate the loneliness.

 As an introvert, I enjoy doing things by myself.
 I go shopping on my own.
 I go to coffee shops on my own.
-I go to the movies on my own — and I love it.
+I go to the movies on my own — and I absolutely love it.
+I don’t feel awkward or uncomfortable being alone in public.
+Honestly, it’s my preferred state.
+I love watching everything going on around me and being alone with my own thoughts.

-However, as much as I relish being alone, there are times when I crave love and affection from other human beings.
-Although I say that I don’t mind doing all those things alone, sometimes I wish I actually had someone to do all those things with me.
+However, as much as I relish being alone, there are times when I crave the love, company, and affection of other human beings.
+Although I say that I don’t mind doing things alone, sometimes I wish I had someone to do those things with me.

 You know, doing what friends do.

-You see, no one likes being lonely, even if they’re highly introverted.
-We “quiet ones” need people in our life, too.
+You see, no one likes being lonely, even if they’re extremely introverted.
+We “quiet ones” need close relationships and strong connections in our life, too.

 I despise small talk because I don’t know how to act around small talk.
-Usually, when people engage me in chitchat, they again think I’m rude because I only give short answers like “oh” and “yeah.”
+Usually, when people engage me in chitchat, I give short answers like “oh” and “yeah.”
+As a result, I think I unintentionally come across as aloof or rude.

-Little by little, I’m getting better at making small talk, because I understand that it’s an expected part of life.
-But in truth, I’m extremely afraid of it.
-It makes my heart beat fast, and often, I later think about how I acted in the conversation, and I hate myself for not knowing what to say or do.
-I know not every introvert experiences anxiety, but it’s my reality every day.
+Little by little, I’m getting better at making conversation, because it can be a joy to talk with someone who “gets” me.
+But to be completely honest, I still get nervous chatting about the weather or my weekend plans.
+It makes my heart beat fast, and later, I think about how I acted in the conversation.
+Sometimes I beat myself up for not knowing what to say or do.
+I know not every introvert experiences social anxiety, but it’s my reality every day.

 I actually prefer deep conversations straight away.

-Ask me what I think of the new government.
+Ask me what I think of the latest news.
 Ask me what I think of Freud.
-Ask me if I think global warming is real.
-Ironically, I can answer those questions without feeling the least bit awkward.
+Ask me what I think about global warming.
+Oddly, I can answer those questions without feeling the least bit awkward.

-4. I wish I had a few more close friends.
+4. I wish I had more close friends.

-Honestly, there are times when I wish people would come talk to me instead of me going up to talk to them.
-That may seem like a strange thing for an introvert to say, but it’s easier for me when other people take the lead in social situations.
+Honestly, there are times when I wish people would approach me instead of me having to approach them.
+That may seem like a strange thing for an extreme introvert to say, but it’s easier for me when other people take the lead in social situations.

-And with this mentality, I finished four years of college with hardly any friends.
-I may say that, as an introvert, I’m fine with that, but I actually regret not making more of an effort to meet some people.
+Because of this challenge, I finished four years of college with hardly any friends.
+I may say that, as an extreme introvert, I’m fine with it, but I actually regret not making more of an effort to meet people.
 Again, it’s a skill I’m working to improve, but like any new skill, it takes time.

-5. Even though I love him, dealing with my extroverted boyfriend can be extremely stressful at times.
+5. Even though I love him, dealing with my extroverted boyfriend can be stressful.

 I love my extroverted boyfriend but sometimes it drains me to be with him.

 He often wants to do things that I would not do in a million years, and he struggles to understand why I’d rather stay home than go out and “explore,” as he calls it.
-He wants me to meet all of his friends and family, but I get extremely anxious just thinking about doing that.
-And the worst part is he usually tells me about social plans last minute, which gives me no time to prepare and calm myself down.
+He wants me to meet his friends and family, but I get extremely anxious just thinking about doing that.
+Sometimes he tells me about social plans last minute, which gives me little time to mentally prepare.

-But in the end, I did meet his family, and they were extremely welcoming.
+But in the end, I did meet his family, and they were amazing.
 Actually, everything went fine.
-As an introvert, I tend to overthink and over-analyze things, and often, they don’t turn out as bad as I imagined they would.
+As an extreme introvert, I tend to overthink and over-analyze things.
+I’m learning that they don’t turn out as bad as I imagined they would.

 6. I stay home to avoid the sensory overload.